Body Of American Michael Sharp, U.N. Peacekeeper In Congo, Found In Shallow Grave

 Michael wasn’t naive enough to believe that simply sharing stories under the shade of banana trees would resolve the ongoing 20-year conflict, but he did believe that the war would never end without someone instigating those very important conversations.

 Well done, Michael Sharp.
-Rest in Peace.
+Rest in peace.

 [Featured Image by Uriel Sinai/Getty Images]